Compare Xfinity vs. CenturyLink

 Quick comparison

 - Fastest speeds: In most areas, Xfinity has much better speeds than CenturyLink.
-Both providers both offer gig speeds (940 Mbps), but Xfinity has it in more areas.
-In many places, all CenturyLink offers is slower DSL service.
+Both providers both offer gig speeds, but Xfinity also offers multi-gig speeds in select locations.
+In many places, all CenturyLink offers is slower DSL service

-- Most affordable: CenturyLink’s internet plans don’t increase in price after a year, and you’ll pay a flat $50/mo. for all of its DSL plans up to 100 Mbps.
-In most areas, Xfinity internet prices increase significantly after 12 months.
-If it’s available, CenturyLink’s 200 Mbps fiber plan is only $30/mo.
+- Most affordable: CenturyLink’s internet plans could increase in price after one year, but you’ll pay a flat $55.00/mo. for all of its DSL plans up to 100 Mbps.
+In most areas, Xfinity internet prices increase significantly after 12 – 24 months, but there are a variety of cheap plan options available

 Category | Xfinity | CenturyLink DSL | CenturyLink Fiber |